curl/everything-curl/internals/content-encoding.md

  schemes include `deflate` (the zlib algorithm), `gzip`, `br` (brotli) and `compress`.
 A client requests that the server perform an encoding by including an `Accept-Encoding` header in the request document.
-The value of the header should be one of the recognized tokens `deflate`, ... (there's a way to register new schemes/tokens, see sec 3.5 of the spec).
+The value of the header should be one of the recognized tokens `deflate`, ... (there is a way to register new schemes/tokens, see sec 3.5 of the spec).
 A server MAY honor the client's encoding request.
 When a response is encoded, the server includes a `Content-Encoding` header in the response.
 The value of the